This page outlines the academic skills support available for postgraduate research students.

 Here you will find links to useful resources for Postgraduate research students.

 UNSW academic skills guides

-Writing your Thesis Proposal - A guide from The Learning Centre at UNSW for students who are enrolled in a postgraduate research degree and who have been asked to submit a thesis proposal.
+Writing your Thesis Proposal - A guide from Academic Skills at UNSW for students who are enrolled in a postgraduate research degree and who have been asked to submit a thesis proposal.

-Getting Started on Your Literature Review - A short guide from The Learning Centre at UNSW with a few suggestions to get you started.
+Getting Started on Your Literature Review - A short guide from Academic Skills at UNSW with a few suggestions to get you started.